 Permanent exclusion means your child is expelled.
 The local council must arrange full-time education from the sixth school day.
 The school must tell you about any alternative education they or the local council arrange.
 It’s your responsibility to make sure your child attends.

-Contact the school (for fixed period exclusions) or the local council (for permanent exclusions) if they haven’t arranged anything after 5 days, or if you have a complaint about the education.
+Contact the school (for fixed period exclusions) or the local council (for permanent exclusions) if they haven’t arranged anything after 5 days.

 You can complain to the

 Department for Education (DfE) if you’re not happy with their response.

 The letter from school about the exclusion will tell you how to challenge the decision.
 If you disagree with the way your child’s been punished, first talk to the head teacher.
 If you’re not satisfied, ask for a copy of the complaints procedure.